-The American Association of Critical-Care Nurses (AACN) recently conferred a gold-level Beacon Award for Excellence on the pediatric intensive care unit (PICU) at CHOC Children’s Hospital.
+The American Association of Critical-Care Nurses (AACN) recently conferred a gold-level Beacon Award for Excellence on The Josie Y.S.
+Lee Pediatric Intensive Care Unit (PICU) at CHOC Children’s Hospital.
 This is the second time CHOC has earned the gold-level distinction.

 The Beacon Award for Excellence— honoring exceptional patient care and healthy work environments—recognizes PICU caregivers who successfully improve patient outcomes and align practices with AACN’s six Healthy Work Environment Standards.
 Units that achieve this three-year, three-level award with gold, silver or bronze designations meet national criteria consistent with Magnet Recognition, the Malcolm Baldrige National Quality Award and the National Quality Healthcare Award.